Mount Kilimanjaro Rongai route

 |10||n/a||n/a||Either start your safari or depart for home.|

-Scheduled dates are shown below but you can create your own private trip very easily (min 4 people but smaller groups can be accommodated at a supplemental charge), and personalise it in your Booking Page with an add-on trip, for example one of our popular safaris to the Ngorongoro Crater and the Serengeti.
+Are shown above in the Date and Bookings section but you can create your own private trip very easily, and personalise it in your Booking Page with an add-on trip, for example one of our popular safaris to the Ngorongoro Crater and the Serengeti.
 The Booking Page also allows you to add your flights and personal arrangements, such as hiring equipment or ordering a car to pick you up.

 Mount Kilimanjaro Rongai Route cost from £1955.00

 - Accommodation in Moshi for 3 nights in the Keys Annexe Hotel (twin, B&B)

 - Jeep or coach transport to the mountain gate from and to Moshi

 - Park fees, camping fees and park rescue fees

 - Park certified guides (ratio of 1:2 or 1:3 depending of team size) and company reps